kim2haerin/text-base-game/proposal.md

 - you need to have gasha tickets to pull the gasha machine
 - save button
    - you can save your progress in the game
+- make the quests
+- get rewards when the quests are complete
+- a multi choice game